jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 - API (Application Programming Interface) – set of functionality.
 - The perfect API is an **oxymoron**.
 - Types of APIs:
-  - Private ("zoo”).
+  - Private ("zoo").
-  - Public ("wilderness”).
+  - Public ("wilderness").

 ### 4.9.2.
 API Characteristics

 #### 4.9.2.1.
 Simplicity

-- Rule of Thumb: "You can always add, but never remove.”
+- Rule of Thumb: "You can always add, but never remove."
 - Compromise between power and simplicity: When power of an API grows, its simplicity degrades.
 - The only way to understand whether an API is simple or not is to estimate the time spent on understanding it by its users.

 #### 4.9.2.2.
 Expressiveness and Compromises

-- Resources which can be allocated on API development are always limited
+- Resources which can be allocated on API development are always limited.
-- API it is almost impossible to create universal APIs
+- API it is almost impossible to create universal APIs.
-- API developers have to implement first things first
+- API developers have to implement first things first.
 - The only way to understand whether an API is simple or not is to estimate the time spent on understanding it by its users.

 #### 4.9.2.3.
 Extensibility

-- Reflects the capabilities to increase the power of an API without big rewritings
+- Reflects the capabilities to increase the power of an API without big rewritings.
-- You should be able to add new functionality and preserve the backward compatibility
+- You should be able to add new functionality and preserve the backward compatibility.
-- Open-Closed Principle (OCP) (mainly applicable in "zoo” APIs
+- Open-Closed Principle (OCP) (mainly applicable in "zoo" APIs.
-- In public APIs we should at first preserve the backwards compatibility (if any doubts regarding a new API member - don't introduce it)
+- In public APIs we should at first preserve the backwards compatibility (if any doubts regarding a new API member - don't introduce it).

 #### 4.9.2.4.
 Consistency